Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Performance of multi-qubit gates between spin qubits in clusters

-Nuclear-nuclear multi-qubit gates in the cluster-based scheme can be implemented via conditional ESR operations.
-In this section, we present the ESR-based multi-qubit gate scheme and characterize gate performance metrics within our scalable cluster-based qubit scheme.
-Since the scheme incorporates both NMR and ESR operations, we use the Toffoli gate as a representative multi-qubit gate.
-We take the 2P-3P cluster pair as an example, as shown in Fig.~\ref{fig:address}(c).
-The HF interaction strengths in the cluster pair are given by [$A_{\rm{1L}}$, $A_{\rm{2L}}$, $A_{\rm{1R}}$, $A_{\rm{2R}}$, $A_{\rm{3R}}$]$ = $[60, 170, $A_{0}$, 120, 230] MHz.
-In this section, errors induced by crosstalk and single-qubit decoherence are considered (see the Supplementary Material for details).
-The dephasing time of the nuclear spin is set to 40 ms~\cite{edlbauer2025}.
-The strength of the time-dependent drive for NMR operations is assumed to be 1 mT.
-Then, the NMR operation time depends on the corresponding HF interaction strength.
-Since the electron spin only undergoes $2\pi$ rotation operations, we set the electron spin decoherence time to 400 $\upmu$s, corresponding to the typical spin-echo dephasing time~\cite{tyryshkin2012}.
-The Rabi frequency of intra-cluster ESR operations is assumed to be 0.5 MHz, while that of inter-cluster ESR operations is 0.3 MHz.
+In this section, we present the ESR-based nulcear-spin multi-qubit gate scheme and characterize gate performance metrics within our cluster-based qubit scheme.
+Since the Toffoli gate includes ESR and NMR operations, we use it as a representative multi-qubit gate.
+Without loss of generality, we take the 2P-3P cluster pair as an example, as shown in Fig.~\ref{fig:device-2d}(d), and the HF interaction strengths in the cluster pair are given by $[A_{\mathrm{1L}}, A_{\mathrm{2L}}, A_{\mathrm{1R}}, A_{\mathrm{2R}}, A_{\mathrm{3R}}] = [A_0, 170, 60, 120, 230]$ MHz for intra-cluster CNOT gate and $[A_{\rm{1L}}, A_{\rm{2L}}, A_{\rm{1R}}, A_{\rm{2R}}, A_{\rm{3R}}] = [60, 170, A_{0}, 120, 230]$ MHz for inter-cluster Toffoli gate.
+We use $A_{0}$ as the variable for simplicity instead of the minimal HF difference $\Delta A$.
+Errors induced by crosstalk and single-qubit decoherence are considered (see Supplementary Materials sec.~\ref{sec:error_anal} for details~\cite{supp}).
+The dephasing time of the nuclear spin is set to be 40 ms~\cite{edlbauer2025}.
+The strength of the time-dependent NMR driving is set to be 0.6 mT~\cite{ZhangCH2025}, corresponding to a Rabi frequency of approximately 30.36 kHz for a single P donor.
+Since the electron spin only undergoes a $2\pi$ rotation, we set the electron spin decoherence time to be 400 $\upmu$s, corresponding to the spin Rabi dephasing time~\cite{tyryshkin2012}.
+The Rabi frequency of intra-cluster (or inter-cluster) ESR operations is assumed to be 0.5 MHz (or 0.3 MHz)~\cite{Madzik2022}.